OpenSource-Communities/intro/docs/becoming-a-maintainer/README.md

 ### [Let's Get Practical: Starting Your Project](getting-practical.md)

-This chapter contains tutorials based on the previous chapters to help you prepare and launch your first open source project as a maintainer.
+This chapter contains tutorials based on the previous chapters to help you prepare for and launch your first open source project as a maintainer.

 ### Additional Information